banzecrew/C_Lessons/README.md

-# C_Lessons
+# What is it

-There are all tasks from the book "The-C-programming-language-3rd-edition"
+This is all solutions for tasks from the book "The-C-programming-language-3rd-edition"

 # How to compile